 While Pathway is made for the streaming mode, the static mode can be used to test and debug your pipeline.
 The implementation should be the same in both modes.
 Only the way data is input and output differs.

-The different ways to access the data both in streaming and static mode is explained in more details in our article about connectors.
+The different ways to access the data both in streaming and static mode is explained in more details in our guide to connectors.